Canada Accessibility Plan & Feedback Process

 Delta.com: Customers can provide feedback on the Canada Accessibility Plan alternatively via the following link https://delta.qualtrics.com/jfe/form/SV_3OxBNBghGDgfLEO.
 The answers to survey questions are collected and will be reviewed for future plan considerations.

-Virtual Chat or Social Media Feedback: Customers requesting to provide feedback via virtual chat or social media will be directed to complete the survey link on delta.com.
+Virtual Chat or Social Media Feedback: Customers wishing to provide feedback via virtual chat or social media will be directed to complete the survey link on delta.com.

 At the Airport: Customers requesting to provide feedback on our accessibility plan at the airport will be redirected to complete the link on delta.com.
 Customers not able to complete the process on delta.com without assistance are encouraged to contact any Complaint Resolution Official (CRO) for assistance.